Spa at 35,000 feet: A review of Japan Airlines in first class from New York to Tokyo

 - A Japanese set plate consisting of:

-- Grilled Spanish mackerel “Saikyo Miso” flavor
+- Grilled Spanish mackerel “Saikyo Miso” flavour

 - Kobachi, or specially selected fermented soybeans

 - Miso soup

 - Japanese pickles

 - A Western set plate consisting of:

 - Beef with rice, bibimbap style